Anyone can search Taylor County public records using accessible online search tools offered by local agencies or through in-person or mail requests.

 The list will pop up in full, and users can narrow down the search by adding a name (or last name) to the search bar on the left side and narrowing down the search.

-How To Perform a Probation Search in Taylor County Texas
+How To Execute a Probation Search in Taylor County Texas

 To search and find individuals on probation in Taylor County, concerned citizens can use the Court Records Inquiry system.
 The offenders on probation can be found under the “Criminal Case Records Section” and can be found by name, case number, citation number, or attorney name.